IceKirby/kirafan-timer/README.md

 - `info`: Optional.
 A string that will be displayed as a tooltip after the name.
 - `markers`: Optional.
 An object listing markers to be added to the progress bar.
 Keys will be used as a label for the marker, and the value must be a string with the `August 3 2018, 18:00` defining the marker's time.
 - `keepAfterFinished`: Optional.
 Similar to an event's keepAfterFinished, but specific to a timer.
 Using this property on individual timers is preferred over using them on the Event level.
+- `extraPriority`: Optional.
+A number that will be added to the event's priority while this timer is active.

 #### Login Days Events
 Events that occur on a list of specific days.